awsdocs/aws-config-developer-guide/doc_source/config-rule-multi-account-deployment.md

 + [GetOrganizationConfigRuleDetailedStatus](https://docs.aws.amazon.com/config/latest/APIReference/API_GetOrganizationConfigRuleDetailedStatus.html), returns detailed status for each member account within an organization for a given organization config rule\.
 + [DescribeOrganizationConfigRuleStatuses](https://docs.aws.amazon.com/config/latest/APIReference/API_DescribeOrganizationConfigRuleStatuses.html), provides organization config rule deployment status for an organization\.
 + [DeleteOrganizationConfigRule](https://docs.aws.amazon.com/config/latest/APIReference/API_DeleteOrganizationConfigRule.html), deletes the specified organization config rule and all of its evaluation results from all member accounts in that organization\.

+## Region Support<a name="region-support-org-config-rules"></a>

+Deploying AWS Config Rules across member accounts in an AWS Organization is supported in the following Regions\.

+****
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/config-rule-multi-account-deployment.html)